DataBiosphere/jade-data-repo/docs/jade-getting-started.md

 2. [jq](https://stedolan.github.io/jq/) is a command line JSON processing tool.
 3. [Docker](https://www.docker.com/) is a tool to deliver software in packages called containers.
 Docker for MacOS also includes [Kubernetes](https://kubernetes.io/), which deploys groups of containers together in clusters.
-Note that you must launch Docker desktop (the Docker app) at least once to install symlinks to the `docker` executables to `/usr/local/bin`.
 4. [Helm](https://helm.sh/) streamlines the process of defining, installing, and upgrading Kubernetes deployments, which are otherwise challenging to manage.
 Some manual configuration is required below.